saratona/KSQLDB/README.md

     docker exec zookeeper kafka-consumer-groups --bootstrap-server kafka2:9091 --describe --group listen-consumer

-View consumer lag for the Kafka Streams application under the consumer group id `wikipedia-activity-monitor`.
+Start consuming from topic wikipedia.parsed with a new consumer group app with one consumer `consumer_app_1`.
 This application is run by the cnfldemos/cp-demo-kstreams Docker container.

-    ???

- Start consuming from topic wikipedia.parsed with a new consumer group app with one consumer `consumer_app_1`.
-It runs in the background.

     ./scripts/app/start_consumer_app.sh 1

+Visualize the list of the consumers groups:

+    docker exec zookeeper kafka-consumer-groups --list --bootstrap-server kafka1:9092,kafka2:9091

+View consumer lag for the Kafka Streams application under the consumer group id `wikipedia-activity-monitor`:

+    docker exec zookeeper kafka-consumer-groups --bootstrap-server kafka2:9091,kafka2:9091 --describe --group wikipedia-activity-monitor

  This consumer group app has a single consumer consumer_app_1 consuming all of the partitions in the topic `wikipedia.parsed`.